Skip to content

 • Payment history: Once you start repaying, making on-time payments builds your credit.
 Missing payments tanks it.

-The key: you and your cosigner should only apply when you're truly ready to borrow.
+The key: you and your cosigner should only apply when you are truly ready to borrow.
 Multiple applications in a short time look bad to lenders.

 Comparing the Major Lenders: What Each Brings to the Table

-Here's how the five most popular private lenders stack up in 2025-26:
+Here is how the five most popular private lenders stack up in 2026:

 Sallie Mae